VladC24/CV/README.md

-## Vlad Andrei Chiriac
+## VLAD ANDREI CHIRIAC

 Ex Senior Logistics Manager, Software Developer in the making.
 Currently a student at Makers.
-In the past 8 years, I have been working within the Construction Industry, in some of the most prestigious projects in London: One Tower - Vauxhall, Aldgate Tower - Aldgate East, St John's Wood Cricket Grounds, 80 Charlotte Street - Fitzrovia.
+In the past 8 years, I have been working within the Construction Industry, in some of the most prestigious projects in London.
+Given that the Construction Industry boomed in the past few years, I like to think that I contributed to at least 1% of the projects.

-Having worked with a large number of people on a daily basis and having been responsible for a team of 43 people, I value team work, creativity, integrity and having fun while doing everything!
+Having worked with a large number of people on a daily basis and having been responsible for a team of 43 people, I value team work, creativity and integrity.

-By completing Makers Academy, I am looking to get my first job as a Junior Full Stack Developer, as I am the type of person that loves dynamic change and learning new things constantly.
+By completing Makers Academy, I am keen to enter the world of tech as a Junior Full Stack Developer.
+I am very excited for a future of dynamic change, of new and revolutionary technologies that have the possbility of drastically changing the world we live in.

 ## Skills